Smallest Breast Implant Size: 175, 200 or 250 CC

 Choosing Your Breast Implant Size

-Once you’ve decided to go forward with breast implants surgery (or a breast augmentation), there are many choices that need to be made.
+Once you’ve decided to go forward with breast implant surgery (or breast augmentation), there are many choices that need to be made.
 In particular, you may be wondering what size of implant you should choose.

 Selecting an implant size may be difficult for some.
 After all, the size you choose will determine the look you have for many years to come.
 You want your implants to be just the right size for you—not too big or too small—and in good proportion with your body frame.

-But while choosing your breast implant size may seem like a tough decision, it isn’t so bad when you’ve enlisted the help of an experienced, board-certified plastic surgeon.
-When you come to Perimeter Plastic Surgery, Dr. Deutsch will walk you through all of the different choices available and advise you about what breast implant size will work best to achieve your aesthetic goals.
+But while choosing your breast implant size may seem like a tough decision, it isn’t so bad when you’ve enlisted the help of an experienced, board-certified plastic surgeon in Atlanta.
+When you come to Perimeter Plastic Surgery, Dr. Mark Deutsch will walk you through all of the different choices available and advise you about what breast implant size will work best to achieve your aesthetic goals.
 You will have absolutely nothing to worry about!

 Factors to Consider